jameyquinn/jameyquinn.github.io/README.md

 ## Favorite Phrases:

-1. My far away favorite and the bane of my relatives: How do you know?
+1. How do you know?
 2. "Wrong, but consistent" is many times better than "right, but inconsistent"
 3. You are what you practice, repeatedly
 4. To what end?
-5. Teams are immutable - change one person and you got yourself a new team
 6. < Explore --------------------------- Exploit > where are we on this spectrum right now?

 ## Disclaimer